MasanoriEDE/MasanoriEDE.github.io/index.md

 ---

 My name is Masanori.
-I share my thoughts and outputs of my personal projects in this website.
+I share my thoughts and outputs of my personal projects on this website.

-I fear the trend that people spend more and more time on the internet world.
-One reason I love studios is because it hosts real community, and I feel that internet space can't substitute the real one.
-However, I decided to extend my world to this virtual world (by making this website) in hope to enrich the material world.
+I am plannig to update in hope that it enhances the real world.

 You can navigate through the menu on the left.